uabrc/uabrc.github.io/docs/data_management/LTS/lts.md

 Linux has very few workable GUIs capable of accessing S3 storage for free available, and so almost all tools for transferring from Cheaha to LTS will be command line interfaces (CLI).
 The positives for this are that CLIs offer a much broader range of function available to researchers for managing their LTS buckets.

 There are a few different CLIs available to researchers on Cheaha to use.
-Current available CLIs on Cheaha are [rclone](https://rclone.org/) and the [AWS CLI](https://aws.amazon.com/cli/).
-This documentation will show how to perform each function using both tools where possible and will give a comparison chart contrasting what each tool is useful for.
+Current available CLIs on Cheaha are [rclone](https://rclone.org/), [s3cmd](https://github.com/s3tools/s3cmd), and the [AWS CLI](https://aws.amazon.com/cli/).
+This documentation will show how to perform each function using all three tools where possible and will give a comparison chart contrasting what each tool is useful for.

 Both of these are available as modules under the `rclone` and `awscli` module names.

 <!-- markdownlint-disable MD046 -->
 !!! note

-    Of note, both rclone and AWS CLI are available for Windows and Mac as well if you are comfortable using command line interfaces on those platforms.
+    Of note, all of these tools are available for Windows and Mac as well if you are comfortable using command line interfaces on those platforms.
 There are installation instructions for both of these tools on their respective websites.
 <!-- markdownlint-enable MD046 -->

 ### Configuration